Muhtasim-Rasheed/crust-engine/README.md

 # Crust

-Welcome to the documentation for ✨ **Crust** ✨ - a Scratch-like game development tool with its own programming language, also named Crust.
+✨ **Crust** ✨ is a Scratch-like game development tool with its own programming language, also named Crust.

 ---

 ## What is Crust?

-Crust is a game development tool that allows users to create games using text-based programming instead unlike Scratch.
+Crust is a game development tool that allows users to create games using text-based programming instead unlike Scratch, which is drag-and-drop based.
 Main features include but are not limited to:

 - Text-based programming language
 - A lot of functions from Scratch
 - Runs at a smooth 60 FPS instead of 30 FPS in Scratch
 - Supports all major platforms (Windows, macOS, Linux) except mobile
 - Open-source and free to use

+## Documentation

+You can find the documentation for Crust by going [here](https://muhtasim-rasheed.github.io/crust/).
+The documentation covers everything from the Crust programming language to how to run Crust projects.

 ## Example